eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

     redundant (repeated linear regressions with GAMs).
-    Other algorithms and workflows capable of more sensitive imputation (such as `k-Nearest Neighbors` off the top of my head) and estimation (simulations and sampling) may have been more useful.
+    Other algorithms and workflows capable of more sensitive imputation (such as `k-Nearest Neighbors` off the top of my head) and estimation (simulations and sampling) may have been more useful with more time.
-    But I stuck to what I knew best/had time for.
 -   The maximum of my average projected `EV`s is \~**100mph**.
 I’m surprised at how high this number is (`Judge` had the highest of all qualified hitters last year (2021) at \~ **96mph**), though the 100mph max is likely